Concussion Awareness

 - Problems caused by a head injury can get worse later that day or night (especially in children and adolescents) and can take up to 48 to 72 hours to show up

-- Player cannot return to sports and begin the “6 Step Return to Play” until she has been cleared by a Medical Professional
+- Player cannot begin the Hockey-Specific “6 Step Return to Sport Strategy” or return to sports activities until they have been assessed and cleared by a Medical Professional

 STEP